Terms of Engagement

 (f) Any estimate or charge out rate provided by us is a guide only.
 The amount of the final fee may be more or less depending on all the circumstances.

 (g) If we are going to significantly exceed any estimate provided by us we will contact you to discuss a revised estimate.

 (h) Any estimate given by us is not a quote or fixed fee, nor is it a cap on what may be charged by us.

-(i) If you have been grated Legal Aid, you will have received a letter from the Ministry of Justice Legal Aid setting out the terms of the grant and advising you whether you are obliged to repay legal costs paid by Legal Aid.
+If you have been grated Legal Aid, you will have received a letter from the Ministry of Justice Legal Aid setting out the terms of the grant and advising you whether you are obliged to repay legal costs paid by Legal Aid.
 We will submit invoices in relation to your grant of Aid to the Ministry of Justice.
 You must let the Ministry of Justice know if there is any change in your and/or your partner’s contact details, employment status, family circumstances or financial details.

 (a) In addition to our fees we will also charge you for any expenses and disbursements incurred by us to third parties on your behalf.
 These costs may include (without limitation) such things as photocopying, binding, courier, telephone, facsimile or search fees, court filing fees, registration fees and travel.
 We reserve the right to request payment of these disbursements from you in advance.

 (a) We will normally send you a monthly invoice for ongoing matters involving work spread over more than one month.
 Final accounts will be rendered on completion of each matter.

 (b) We may ask you for funds in advance to be held in trust and applied by us with your approval in payment of our fees and expenses.